-Our (xentys) approach is to maximize the chance of success.
-Needless to say, we are also speaking from our own interest here: we want to maximize the chance of success for our client, and therefore for ourselves.
+Our (xentys) approach is to maximize the chances of success.
+Of course, we are also speaking from our own interests here: we want to optimize the chances of success for our client and thus also for ourselves.

-If an agency is engaged, the client expects above-average candidates.
-After all, it is paid for this service.
-Then for heavier positions (above €50 to €60K salary) it becomes less and less convenient to work with multiple agencies:
+When an agency is engaged, the client expects above-average candidates.
+After all, there is payment for this service.
+Then, for heavier positions (above €50 to €60K salary) it becomes less and less convenient to work with multiple agencies:

 - It also often affects the quality of communication between agency and client, who must divide time and attention between multiple agencies

-- Agencies then approach the same candidates too often, which creates a messy impression with those candidates and does not increase confidence in the company with the job posting.
+- Agencies then approach the same candidates too often, which makes a messy impression on those candidates and does not increase confidence in the company with the job posting.

-- All of this has a major impact on the probability of success for the agency.
-Many an agency, including xentys, are going to assess the probability of success (for themselves and for the client) and adjust the effort accordingly.
+All of this has a major impact on the agency’s chances of success.
+Many an agency, including xentys, are going to estimate the probability of success (for themselves and the client) and adjust the effort accordingly.

 When choosing an agency, that agency must inspire confidence:

-- the recruiter knows the field (discipline) within which he recruits from his own experience and
+- the recruiter knows the field (discipline) within which he is recruiting from personal experience and

-- a personal click with the recruiter is also essential.
+- a personal click with the recruiter is also indispensable.